fable-compiler/Fable/docs/source/blog/Introducing-1-0-beta.md

 ## Changes in code generation

 As you can see, most of the changes in Fable 1.0 have to do with the workflow, but there are still a few important changes in code generation.
-Most importantly, thanks to the outstanding accomplishment of [ncave](https://github.com/ncave) (who's ncave?) who has [compiled the F# compiler itself to JS using Fable](https://github.com/fsharp/FSharp.Compiler.Service/pull/688) enabling the [Fable REPL](http://fable.io/repl.html) to run entirely on the browser with no backend, we had the chance to analyze the generated JS code for a big, big, big project, fixing many subtle bugs that surfaced and introducing several optimizations.
+Most importantly, thanks to the outstanding achievement of [ncave](https://github.com/ncave) (who's ncave?) who has [compiled the F# compiler itself to JS using Fable](https://github.com/fsharp/FSharp.Compiler.Service/pull/688) enabling the [Fable REPL](http://fable.io/repl.html) to run entirely on the browser with no backend, we had the chance to analyze the generated JS code for a big, big, big project, fixing many subtle bugs that surfaced and introducing several optimizations.

 ### Curried lambdas are not compiled as nested functions anymore